SAP-archive/cloud-cap-nodejs-codejam/exercises/03/readme.md

 1. Even though the `Authors` entity definition finally appeared in the metadata file at the end of step 2, you might have noticed that the content of the metadata document looked shorter overall than it did.
 What disappeared?

 1. How did the `cds deploy` invocation know to call the SQLite database `bookshop.db`?

+1. Apart from the specification that the `sqlite3` package was to be recorded as a development dependency, what was the biggest difference to the previous install of `@sap/cds`?